New Native-run health clinic opens in Pioneer Square

 “We’ll have the ability to do some ceremonies, like talking circles, sweat lodge, drumming [in addition to primary care and other services],” Esther Lucero, president and CEO of the Seattle Indian Health Board, said in an interview this week.
 “Those types of things are really core to wellness in our communities.”

-She continued, “[Federally-run, Native] boarding schools were designed to strip us from our traditional practices.
+She continued, “[Federally run, Native] boarding schools were designed to strip us from our traditional practices.
 This is reinserting that back into the culture of our community. … And for non-Native people, we’ve found our ceremonies can be just as healing.”

 The space, which is located on the bottom floor of Chief Seattle Club’s ?ál?al (which is pronounced all-all and means “home” in Lushootseed) building, welcomes patients with whiffs of cedar and walls lined with sweet grass.
 A series of hallways connects a pharmacy, a medical laboratory, patient exam rooms and a space for telehealth appointments, said site manager Alesia Torres.